elastickent/bsd-amd64-filebeat/README.md

 Upload it to pfsense by navigating to Diagnostics->Command Prompt->Upload file in the pfsense admin console.

-ssh into the pfsense device.
+ssh into the pfsense device (e.g. ssh admin@10.1.1.1). select option 8 for console access.
 Then execute:

     cd /tmp
     unzip bsd-amd64-filebeat-main.zip